 About the author

 My name is Rachael Kornblum and I am mom in St. Louis, MO.
-I have been married 14 years and have four children: a nine-year-old boy and five-year-old triplet boys.
+I have been married 16 years and have four children: an eleven-year-old boy and seven-year-old triplet boys.
 I am in my mid-thirties and an Orthodox Jew.
 I have a B.A. degree in journalism and mass communications, a B.S. degree in early childhood education, and a M.Ed. in elementary education.
 I currently teach pre-kindergarten, run a Hebrew school program, and do freelance curriculum writing.
-I previously taught kindergarten for one year, third grade for a total of four years, and two and three-year-olds for half a year.
+I previously taught kindergarten for two years, third grade for a total of four years, and two and three-year-olds for half a year.
 I was home with my triplets for three years and then went back to work full-time.
 My interests include singing, writing, scrapbooking, crafts, and learning.
 My passions are using environmentally safe health and cleaning products, protecting our environment, and saving money.

 I started this blog because I had been doing research on ways to save money.
 I seemed to always run into the same tips, many of which I had already tried.
 When our family grew from one child to four children so quickly we were faced with many more expenses.
 I felt like many of the tips out there were either common sense or applied more to people who needed to cut back for the first time.
 For example: don’t eat out as often, limit trips to the coffee shop, plan less dates with your spouse, buy store brands, use coupons, etc. These were no-brainers.